andreasilvau/andreasilvau.github.io/pages/about.md

 <p align="justify">
 What is  Naturalist Illustration?
-Naturalist illustration is a discipline characterized by exploring themes related to the nature, like life and biodiversity representations..
+Naturalist illustration is a discipline characterized by exploring themes related to the nature, like life and biodiversity representations.
 Those illustrations not only represented the discovered species physiognomy, but also the environment.
-Naturalist illustration is considered closer to realism or even to hyperrealism than to scientific illustration.
-This discipline searches for the harmony in compositions and the use of colour.
 </p>